POSEIDON-SCRIPTS/Documentation/scripts/pos-housing/installation.md

 **Console Errors About Load Order**

-* Verify POS-Housing is loaded after POS-Core
+* Verify POS-Housing is loaded after both POS-Core and POS-DoorLocks
-* Check that POS-Core is running without errors
+* Check that both POS-Core and POS-DoorLocks are running without errors
+* Ensure the load order is: POS-Core → POS-DoorLocks → POS-Housing

 **Database Connection Issues**